-Jane Williams the Prevention Support Manager for Lancashire Fire and Rescue Service said:
+Group Manager Kirsty McCreesh, the Prevention lead for Lancashire Fire and Rescue Service said:

 “Fuel poverty can affect anyone.
 There is sometimes a belief that it only affects those on low incomes, but in reality that’s just not the case.

-The concern is that whatever the reason for living in a cold home, some people may in turn either not heat it at all or turn to alternative methods of staying warm.
-Whether through portable heaters, candles, open fires or cookers for example, this can be risky both from a health and wellbeing point of view and fire safety one.”
+Our concern is that some people may turn to alternative methods of staying warm and these may compromise their safety.
+This may be by using portable heaters in different ways, candles, open fires without the correct maintenance or cookers and this can be risky both from a health and wellbeing point of view and fire safety one.
+We see incidents every year like this and we want to prevent them happening.

-Community Safety teams will be working across Lancashire to trying to engage with those who struggle over winter, however if you or someone you know is finding it hard to keep warm then reach out and get in touch.
+Community Safety teams will be working across Lancashire, trying to engage with those who struggle over winter, however if you or someone you know is finding it hard to keep warm then reach out and get in touch.

 More information about the support available can be found here.